milesdaudistel/notes/notes.md

 	  document.getElementById('root')
 	);

-This looks a lot like javascript.
+jsx looks a lot like javascript.
 Most of this stuff is just regular javascript.
 The element part could have been written as `const element = <h1> Hello, {formatName(user)}!</h1>;` but it's a little big to be on one line.
 If you want your html portion to be on multiple lines, put it in parenthesis.
 Also note that formatName(user) is in curly braces.
 This indicates that we should treat it like regular javascript.

 Just like you can put javascript into html with jsx, you can put html into your javascript.